Red Light Therapy for Fibroids

 3. Balancing the Extracellular Matrix (ECM)

-• Breaking Down the Excess: Laser therapy helps "clean up" the excess fibers in the ECM, much like wringing out a sponge to remove extra water.
+Breaking Down the Excess: Laser therapy helps "clean up" the excess fibers in the ECM, it’s like wringing out a sponge to remove extra water.

 4. Improvement of Blood Flow

 Reducing fibroids requires adequate circulation.
-Laser treatment helps move irritating, inflammatory waste materials away from the uterus.
-By increasing blood flow, we’re bringing more oxygen and healthy nutrients to the area and taking away waste.
+PBM treatment helps move irritating, inflammatory waste materials away from the uterus.
+By increasing blood flow, we’re bringing more oxygen and much needed healthy nutrients to the area while the lymph takes away waste.

 5. Boosting Cellular Repair